Modeling still matters: a surprising instance of catastrophic floating point errors in mathematical biology and

 Setting up a nice mathematical model for some applications, using a proper numerical scheme for solving the differential equations --- and wondering what is happening?
 Oftentimes, mathematical models of ordinary differential equations (ODEs) are easily solvable numerically as long as a suitable scheme is used.
 In this report, we tell a different story, which highlights the process of setting up a model and analyzing it properly for ensuring trustable and correct numerical solutions.

 This article intends to take the reader on a small journey through the interplay between modeling, numerical simulation and analysis.
-We will pass a biological motivation on the inheritance of genes and set up a mathematical model of ODEs.
-As a next step, we try to get a first impression of the system's behavior by running numerical simulations.
+We will pass a biological motivation on the inheritance of genes like the inheritance of flower colors, and set up a mathematical model of ODEs that describes the proportions of different genotypes in the total population.
+As a next step, we try to get a first impression of the system's behavior by running numerical simulations that are expected to show the time-dependent dynamics of the system.
 The first plot twist is on the goodwill and trust concerning numerical simulation, even when the schemes are chosen wisely.
-A dynamical system analysis enlightens our misleading: By analyzing the steady states of the dynamical system, we discover the reasons for the strange simulations.
+We discover the reasons for the strange simulations by changing the focus of research from numerical analysis to dynamical system analysis and analyzing the steady states of the dynamical system.
 The curtains fall for the theory of invariants.
 The friendly-looking model for inheritance turns out to conserve an important quantity --- the total population --- as a second integral.
 Accumulating floating point errors reveal the instability of steady states.
 By changing the system, we turn the total population into a first integral.